Direct and Indirect horizontal hot water cylinders can be

 naturally rise to the top) are prevented in the main from entering this

-Horizontal cylinders fed by an 'unpumped'
+Horizontal cylinder fed by an 'unpumped'

 heat source.